A-Goyal27/ImagesToSVG/README.md

 # Images To SVG
 This script aims to make comparisons of images and zoomed versions quicker and easier.

+For instance, suppose you had a few different models that each generated a brain scan, and you wanted to compare them.
+This script will nicely line up the images side-by-side and also display a zoomed-in version for more precise comparison.
 ## Inputs
 - A folder containing the images that will be compared.
 The folder must ONLY contain the images that will be compared.
 The images should be in either .png or .jpg format.
 However, other filetypes should be supported as well.
 - Specifications of how to create the zoom window for the image.